 - Select the RSS feed reader you want to use from the list displayed.

 Your RSS feed will be updated every time a new item is added to Summon which matches your search criteria.

-If you need further help on using Summon, or finding resources in your subject, please contact your subject liaison librarian.
+If you need further help on using Summon, or finding resources in your subject, please contact your Academic Liaison Librarian.